Slapparoo/TempleOs-efi/README.md

 Create a fully self contained boot integration for TempleOS inside EFI, where all tools and compilation is performed completely insdei TempleOS

 ## Initial tasks
-* Adapt the UFI header files for HolyC
+* Adapt the UFI header files for HolyC (Only Partially complete)
-* Implement the ability to create .efi files inside TempleOS for code wrtting in HolyC
+* Implement the ability to create .efi files inside TempleOS for code wrtting in HolyC (Complete in the File folder)
-* Create examples if EFI integrations
+* Create examples if EFI integrations (Partially Complete basic hello world exists)

 ## Project layout